Stable components in the parameter plane of transcendental functions of finite type: Shell components. Proof of Theorems C and D.

-We are now ready to study the properties of the boundary of the simply connected shell components in more detail.
-Let $\Omega$ be a simply connected shell component and let $\lp$ denote the left half plane.
+Let $\Omega$ be a simply connected shell component and as usual, let $\lp$ denote the left half plane.
 Recall from Corollary \ref{dichotomy} that the multiplier map $\rho:\Omega \to \D^*$ is a universal covering.
-Hence, there exists a conformal homeomorphism $\varphi:\lp \to \Omega $, unique up to precomposition by a M\"obius transformation, such that
+Thus, there exists a biholomorphic map $\varphi:\lp \to \Omega $, unique up to precomposition by a M\"obius transformation, such that